Squash in Pakistan

+Squash is one of the most popular sports in Pakistan.
+Pakistan had hosted a number of international tournaments and has many professional training centers around the country.
 Pakistan reached its peak in the 1980s and 1990s during the reigns of Jahangir Khan and Jansher Khan.
+Both players won many laurels for the country.
+Jansher Khan won the World Open eight times and the British Open six times.
+He was ranked number 1 in the world for six years.
+Jahangir Khan is easily the greatest professional squash player of all time with an unofficial record of having 555-game winning streak.
 Between 1950 and 1997, Pakistan amassed over 30 British Open titles, 14 World Open titles and many more PSA professional titles.

 History

 Hashim Khan was the first Pakistani to dominate the sport.
 Having been a squash coach in the British Army, when Pakistan gained independence he joined as a coach for the Pakistan Air Force.
 It was there that he impressed the officers with his skills that they sent him to England to compete out of their own pocket.
 Despite being in his late forties, Hashim Khan showed great skill and speed and in 1951 competed in the prestigious British Open.

 It was there also that he laid the foundation of Pakistani dominance in Squash.
 Hashim defeated 4 times winner the current champion Mahmoud Karim of Egypt in devastating fashion, 9-5, 9-0, 9-0.

 He went on to win British Open titles, 6 titles over 8 years.